-When kids show little effort, party instead of studying, play video games rather than preparing…then there is a natural consequence.
-When athletes decide not to show up or to give limited effort (while other give full effort), again there is a consequence that comes with those choices.
+When kids show little effort, the party instead of studying, plays video games rather than preparing…then there is a natural consequence.
+When athletes decide not to show up or to give limited effort (while others give full effort), again there is a consequence that comes with those choices.

 3. You Deserve It All…Even If You Don’t Give It Your All